vyprlover/DirtyBlack_EXTENDED/index.md

 ## Hello
 ## This is ElytrA8
-This is My [Repo](https://github.com/ElytrA8/DirtyBlack_EXTENDED/blob/sql-extended/README.md) to deploy your DirtyBlack_EXTENDED USERBOT NOW
+This is My [Repo](https://github.com/ElytrA8/DirtyBlack_EXTENDED/blob/sql-extended/README.md) to deploy your DirtyBlack_EXTENDED USERBOT
-For using UserBot It is important to know Which Vars are used for What.
+NOW For using UserBot It is important to know Which Vars are used for What.
-## VARS
+## envoirnment VARS

 **API_KEY**: get this value from [here](https://telegram.dog/UseTGXBot)